-Our revenues will depend upon prompt and adequate reimbursement from public and private insurers and national health systems.
+Our revenues will depend upon prompt and adequate coverage and reimbursement from public and private insurers and national health systems.

 Political, economic and regulatory influences are subjecting the healthcare industry in the United States to fundamental change.
 The ability of hospitals to pay fees for allograft bone tissue products depends in part on the extent to which reimbursement for the costs of such materials and related treatments will continue to be available from governmental health administration authorities, private health coverage insurers and other organizations.
-We may have difficulty gaining market acceptance for our products if government and third-party payors do not provide adequate coverage and reimbursement to hospitals.
-Major third-party payors of hospital services and hospital outpatient services, including Medicare, Medicaid and private healthcare insurers, annually revise their payment methodologies, which can result in stricter standards for reimbursement of hospital charges for certain medical procedures or the elimination of reimbursement.
+In the United States, healthcare providers who purchase our products generally rely on these third-party payors to pay for all or a portion of the cost of our products in the procedures in which they are employed.
+Because there is often no separate reimbursement for our products, the additional cost associated with the use of our products can impact the profit margin of the hospital or other health care facility where the surgery is performed.
+Some of our target customers may be unwilling to purchase our products if they are able to procure less expensive alternatives.
+In addition, major third-party payors of hospital services and hospital outpatient services, including Medicare, Medicaid and private healthcare insurers, annually revise their payment methodologies, which can result in stricter standards for reimbursement of hospital charges for certain medical procedures or the elimination of or reduction in reimbursement.
 Further, Medicare, Medicaid and private healthcare insurer cutbacks could create downward price pressure on our products.